Yes, electric vehicles will be affordable by 2040 (They already are).

 Low income families get extra discounts on purchasing and leasing: In California, families making less than 300% of the federal poverty rate are eligible for a rebate of up to $4,500 on the purchase or lease of a new EV.
 California’s Cash for Clunkers program offers an additional $1,500 to low income families retiring an old, polluting vehicle.
 Last year, the city of Los Angeles launched an EV car-sharing program for low income residents.
 A Sacramento pilot is challenging the idea that EVs are only for the rich.

 Used EVs are cheap and getting cheaper: In many parts of California, used electric vehicles can be had for well under $10,000.
-Low income families can get $5,000 off the cost of a used EV, AND a free charger with home installation.
+Low income families in the California Bay Area can get $5,000 off the cost of a USED EV, AND a free charger with home installation, under the new Clean Cars for All program.
 Low income drivers in Marin County can get an additional $3,500 off the price of a used EV.
 With more sales of new EVs, the market for used EVs will continue to grow.

 Despite what oil companies may say, moving from gas cars to EVs in 2040 will mean money back in your pocket -- and you can even start saving today.